 When I’m in Italy, I’ll eat pizza.

-Notice how in the second example I included a comma between the two sentences.
+Notice how in the second example I included a comma between the two clauses.
 Why?
 I did this because when the dependent clause comes first, the two clauses should be split by a comma.
-However, when the independent clause is firsts, there should be no comma.
+However, when the independent clause is first, there should be no comma.

 Here are some more examples:

 If you really want to go, please take your brother with you.